43.2 F

 How is CBD Hash Different?

 CBD hash is a subset of hash products made using CBD-rich varieties of cannabis like hemp.
-Unlike traditional hashish, which is made from cannabis strains with particularly high concentrations of THC, almost all CBD hash produces little to no psychoactive effects.
-This makes it an ideal choice for those who want to enjoy the medicinal benefits of cannabis without the so-called “high,” which can interfere with productivity at school or work.
+Traditional hashish is made from cannabis strains with particularly high concentrations of THC.
+Almost all CBD hash produces little to no psychoactive effects.
+This makes it ideal for those who want to enjoy the medicinal benefits of cannabis without the so-called “high”.
+Unfortunately, it can interfere with productivity at school or work.

 CBD hash is made using trichomes from the flowers of either hemp plants or high-CBD cannabis strains with negligible levels of THC like Harle-Tsu, Charlotte’s Web or ACDC.
 Because of the differences in cannabinoid and terpene content, the flavor and aroma profile of CBD hash is different from hashish (the Lebanese and Moroccan varieties).

 CBD hash is almost identical to traditional hashish.
-It’s versatile enough to be smoked, vaped, dabbed or infused in cooking and baking, and can also be added to other cannabis products like edibles and topicals.
+It’s versatile enough to be smoked, vaped, dabbed or infused in cooking and baking.
+It can also be added to other cannabis products like edibles and topicals.

 Not Just a Flash in The Pan

 CBD is a non-psychoactive cannabinoid with plenty of established therapeutic potential independent of other cannabis compounds.
-The growing body of scientific literature establishing its beneficial properties has seen it utilized in a variety of markets, including in the skincare, sports medicine, and even fine dining industries.
-Last year the global CBD market was valued at over $5 billion and is expected to expand at a compound annual growth rate of just under 20 percent into 2030 according to Grand View Research.
+The growing body of scientific literature establishing its beneficial properties has seen it utilized in a variety of markets.
+That includes the skincare, sports medicine, and even fine dining industries.
+Last year the global CBD market was valued at over $5 billion.
+It is expected to expand at a compound annual growth rate of just under 20 percent into 2030 according to Grand View Research.

-CBD is a massive and burgeoning industry whose consumer interest is driven by medical research as well as celebrity partnerships and endorsements.
-CBD-only products like isolates and CBD hash appeal to an arguably broader user base than products containing THC because of their lack of psychoactivity, enjoying the advantage of not only legality within the United States, but legal status in a large number of countries around the world.
+CBD is a massive and burgeoning industry.
+Its consumer interest is driven by medical research as well as celebrity partnerships and endorsements.
+CBD-only products like isolates and CBD hash appeal to a broader base than products containing THC because of their lack of psychoactivity.
+Also they enjoy the advantage of not only legality within the United States.
+But also legal status in a large number of countries around the world.

-CBD hash is one of the most potent forms of concentrated CBD at a time when demand for the cannabinoid is at an all-time high.
+CBD hash is one of the most potent forms of concentrated CBD.
+This is at a time when demand for the cannabinoid is at an all-time high.
 If consumer interest is any indication, this spin on traditional hashish won’t be going out of style anytime soon.